-Library Research Support home page
+Library Research Services home page

 Evidence shows that alumni who allow their theses to be digitised and put into Southampton’s Institutional Repository, will see a dramatic improvement in their Google rankings.
 This visibility is good for your research and good for the University.
-Start by signing the supplementary release form and send it back to the University Library

 All University of Southampton higher degree theses are submitted in both paper and electronic form.